Antinoöpolis: Albert Gayet

 Albert Gayet (1856–1916) was known as the "archaeologist of Antinoöpolis" and, without his extensive research and documentation of the site, very little would be known about this Greco-Roman city.
 Though there is much data of Antinoöpolis recorded from the Napoleonic Commission, Gayet's report sheds a greater light on the ancient city.
 As Christianity began to spread through the Roman Empire, Antinoöpolis became a place of worship.
 Centuries after the city of Antinoüs was established by the Roman emperor, Christianity became the way of life.
 The city was home to many nuns and monks and Christian sanctuaries were built.
 Many came to venerate saints, such as Claudius and Colluthus, and monasteries were abundant.
 Gayet's findings confirm the wide spread of Christianity.
 Gayet's excavations have revealed mummies, grave goods, and thousands of fabrics at the site of Antinoöpolis.
 Gayet uncovered a large cemetery, the burial place of numerous Coptic Christians.
 Mummification was prohibited by law in the fourth century A.D., and so the remains of deceased Christians were dressed in tunics and swaddled with other textiles before being buried.
 Gayet's findings give researchers a better understanding of early Christian burial practices and his preservation of artistic textiles found at the site show the evolving Coptic style.
 The transformation of style was the canonical art of ancient Egypt infused with Classical and then Christian art.

 Antinoöpolis today

-Today not much remains of the ancient city of Antinoöpolis.
-In its place is El Sheikh Ibada, a small mud village surrounded by the crumbled ruins of what was once a city of worship.
-There is not much left of the ancient city, as many buildings had their materials taken to build newer structures, such as sugar factories for El-Rodah, but visitors can still see the remains of the Roman Circus and ruins of a few temples.
+Today, Antinoöpolis is the site of El Sheikh Ibada, a small village.
+Many of the original buildings have been broken down for materials to build newer structures, such as sugar factories for El-Rodah, but visitors can still see the remains of the Roman Circus and ruins of a few temples.
 Some excavations were undertaken by the University of Rome, 1965–68, with Sergio Donadoni.
 Papyri from the site were edited and translated by J. W. B. Barns and H. Zilliacus.